Collection The Decatur House Slave Quarters

 Although Washington tried to maintain absolute authority over the enslaved people in his home, he couldn’t always exercise complete control.
 Austin arrived at Mount Vernon when he was just a baby in the arms of his mother, Betty, who belonged to Martha Washington.
 Austin never knew his father, but he was probably white, as Austin was considered fair-skinned.
 He worked as an enslaved waiter in the mansion and may have occasionally worked as footman for the carriage.
 In spring of 1777, he escorted Martha to George’s winter quarters.
 Before traveling to headquarters, he was inoculated against smallpox, which sometimes ran through the soldiers’ camp.25

 During Washington’s presidency, Austin was trusted to ride from Philadelphia to Mount Vernon.
 He must have cherished these trips as an opportunity to visit his family back in Virginia, including his other siblings.26 Austin may have also passed messages back and forth between family members separated between Washington’s two residences.
 On December 20, 1794, during one of his trips to see his family, Austin had a stroke, fell off his horse into the river near Harford, Maryland, and died a few days later.27 It’s possible he had a widow and five children under age thirteen: Billy, Timothy, Elvey, Jenny, and Eliza.
-Unfortunately, the records are inclusive and we don’t know if these people were his family or not.
+Unfortunately, the records are inclusive and we do not know if these people were his family or not.
 After Martha’s death in 1801, these children were inherited by George Washington Parke Custis and probably moved to Arlington House (now Arlington Cemetery).
 There is no record what happened to their mother.28

 Austin’s half-sister, Ona Judge, had a happier ending to her story.
 Ona began working in the mansion at Mount Vernon when she was ten.
 Six years later, she left her home, her mother, and most of her siblings at Mount Vernon for the first time and traveled to New York City to work as Martha’s enslaved lady’s maid.
 She prepared for the move by packing linens, Martha’s clothing and accessories, and tending to the grandchildren.29 Once in New York, she was responsible for drawing Martha’s bath, preparing her clothing, brushing her hair, tending to her when ill, traveling with her on social calls, and generally anticipating the first lady’s needs and navigating her moods.